PsCushman/deep-learning-challenge/README.md

 ![Screen Shot 2023-08-09 at 9 04 03 PM](https://github.com/PsCushman/deep-learning-challenge/assets/122395437/085537c9-5ee4-4744-bebc-95df6c9b6628)

-Analysing feature importance helps determine which attributes have the most significant impact on the output.
+Analyzing feature importance helps determine which attributes have the most significant impact on the output.
 By identifying and selecting the most important attributes, you can reduce the noise and complexity in the model.
 Focusing on the most relevant features can enhance the model's ability to capture meaningful patterns and improve accuracy.

 ![Screen Shot 2023-08-09 at 8 53 24 AM](https://github.com/PsCushman/deep-learning-challenge/assets/122395437/3cd8b984-7757-4dfa-af03-5f38419f4f64)

 I tried using the top 3, top 10, and top 25 most important features, but I never got a model that was better than 73%.
 In the end, using all the features provided the best model for getting the best results.
-However, I did get a score that was only 2 percentage points off the the best model by using only 10 features.
+However, I did get a score that was only 2 percentage points off the best model by using only 10 features.

 *10 most Important Features*
 ![Screen Shot 2023-08-13 at 9 04 59 PM](https://github.com/PsCushman/deep-learning-challenge/assets/122395437/e92f7e0c-01a9-40d5-980e-06f76fe9de4c)